MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/security-update-status.md

 - Device must be part of [inventory](inventory.md) in the Microsoft 365 Apps admin center

 > [!IMPORTANT]
-> Security update status isn't available to customers who have the following plans: Office 365 operated by 21Vianet, Office 365 Germany, Office 365 GCC, or Office 365 GCC High and DoD.
+> Security update status isn't available to customers who have the following plans:
+>- Office 365 operated by 21Vianet
+>- Office 365 Germany
+>- Office 365 GCC
+>- Office 365 GCC High and DoD

 ## How to view security update status